charitha22/hybf-cc23-artifact/README.md

 of the two techniques, therefore in this case HyBF end up applying SEME-Fusion obtaining the same reduction in size.

+This script also produces a dot file with control-flow graph produced by each technique, including the baseline CFG.
+The generated dot files can be viewed using an online graph viewer like [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/).
+For example, `seme-fusion-better.c.baseline.dot` contains the CFG for the baseline CFG (before applying any transformation), `seme-fusion-better.c.seme-fusion.dot` contains the CFG after applying SEME-Fusion transformation.

-Similarly, the file `cfm-better.c` contains a function where CFM-CS outperforms SEME-Fusion.
+The file `cfm-better.c` contains a function where CFM-CS outperforms SEME-Fusion.
 Run the following command to apply the transformations to this example.
 ```
 bash run-cfm-exmaple.sh